Did the Neurons Read your Book? Document-level Membership Inference for Large Language Models: Methodology

 \section{Methodology}

-The auditor $\attacker$ wants to build a meta-classifier $\metaclassifier$ that could detect whether document $D$ was used to train the language model $\languagemodel$.
-To achieve this goal, we extract document-level features for document $D$ that could carry meaningful information on the membership of documents for the training of $\languagemodel$.
+The auditor $\attacker$ wants to build a meta-classifier $\metaclassifier$ able to detect whether document $D$ was used to train the language model $\languagemodel$.
+To achieve this, we extract document-level features for document $D$ that could carry meaningful information on the membership of documents for the training of $\languagemodel$.

-\textbf{Intuition.} From the privacy literature on membership inference attacks against machine learning models~\cite{shokri2017membership,feldman2020does,yeom2018privacy}, we learn that models tend to make more confident predictions on data samples that were seen during training than on data samples that were not.
-It is exactly this information that an auditor can leverage to make an accurate prediction for membership.
-For language models, this confidence is reflected in the predicted probability for the true next token in the dataset given the preceding tokens.
+\textbf{Intuition.} From the privacy literature on MIAs against ML models~\cite{shokri2017membership,feldman2020does,yeom2018privacy}, we learn that models tend to make more confident predictions on data samples that were seen during training than on data samples that were not.
+It is exactly this information that an auditor can leverage to infer membership.
+For LLMs, this confidence is reflected in the predicted probability for the true next token in the dataset given the preceding tokens.
 We use this intuition to construct the document-level features, which are then used as input for our meta-classifier $\metaclassifier$.
+Specifically, our method considers the following four steps: